simongravelle/lammps-input-files/CNT-under-deformation/README.md

 ### Output

-The following video has been made with this code : https://www.youtube.com/watch?v=f1ve1j3yA6w
+This [video](https://www.youtube.com/watch?v=f1ve1j3yA6w) has been made with this script.

 ### Contact